levin0710/levin0710/README.md

 My name is Levin and I'm a computer science student from Dominican Republic.
 Here's some info about me!

 ⚡ Work experience: <br>
+- Software Engineer at Asana [New York, NY.
+Summer 2025]

 - Software Engineer intern at Asana [New York, NY.
 Summer 2024]